BismaMutiargo/XCTPore/README.md

 # XCTPore
-Public database containing images and mask pair of X-ray CT slices
+//Public database containing images and mask pair of X-ray CT slices//

 The dataset is stored in a Google Cloud Bucket and can be downloaded with the instructions from Annex A. The Bucket contains files like MA001_train, MA001_mask, MA002_train, MA002_mask ….
 TC002_train, TC002_mask.
 Each file is a .npy file and can be loaded with the np.save function.